 The Guitar Orchestra returned to St John's United Methodist on the solstice, December 21st to play for those being served at the homeless shelter.

 You can join the Guitar Orchestra or have us play for you.

 The Guitar Orchestra meets once a week for two hours on Tuesday nights 7 to 9 in the Phinney neighborhood in Seattle.
 We normally have three sessions a year that run for 10 weeks with three to four performances at the end of the session.
 Mark arranges or writes 90% of the music played, thus giving the musicians an opportunity to work with either the composer or someone intimately acquainted with the arrangement.

-Guitar Orchestra is starting Tuesday, January 9th at 7:00 at 5515 Phinney avenue, St John's United across from the Woodland park zoo.
-The winter quarter will feature the music of Aaron Copland, George Gershwin, India Arie and Paul Simon/JS Bach.
-The theme is American Music.
-I am working to create more of an orchestral sound with our group, one of sharply contrasting textures and ranges.
+Guitar Orchestra is starting Tuesday, April 3rd at 7:00 at 5515 Phinney avenue, St John's United across from the Woodland park zoo.
+The Spring quarters theme is good grooves and will feature the music of Penguin Cafe and Led Zeppelin.

 The Guitar Orchestra of Seattle performing in Benaroya Hall's Nordstrom Recital hall